-A total of 8 APRS reporting channel definitions is possible for digital APRS.
+A total of 8 digital APRS reporting channel definitions are possible for digital APRS.
 For each of those definitions, you may specify a different 'Report Channel', 'APRS TG', 'Report Slot', 'Call Type' and 'PTT' setting.

-Notes: This parameter is only relevant for digital APRS
+Notes: This parameter is only relevant for digital APRS Radioddity